jxph025319/edx-documentation/en_us/shared/video/additional_video_options.rst

 #.
 Select **Save**.

 To test transcript downloads for the video, select **Download transcript** in the video player’s control bar.
-You can choose either the SubRip (.srt) format or text (.txt) format to download.
+You can download either the SubRip (.srt) format or text (.txt) format.

 .. _Video Advanced Options: